LukaszPiatkowski27/ImageClassificator/README.md

 ---------------

-In order to omit training of already trained network you should just comment out the training section from main.py file <br>
+In order to omit training of already trained network <br> you should just comment out the training section from main.py file <br>
 and make sure, that network-loading code is not commented out.

 If you want to perform a single test on an image, you should pass its path as an argument:<br>